opendaylight/docs/docs/getting-started-guide/concepts_and_tools.rst

   As a short example of installing a Karaf feature, OpenDaylight offers Application Layer Traffic Optimization (ALTO).
-The Karaf feature to install ALTO is odl-alto-all.
-On the Karaf console, the command to install it
+The Karaf feature to install ALTO is odl-alto-release.
+On the Karaf console, the command to install it is:
-  is:

-  feature:install odl-alto-all
+  feature:install odl-alto-release

 * **DLUX** is a web-based interface that OpenDaylight provides for you to manage your network.
 Its Karaf feature installation name is “odl-dlux-core”.